owenthereal/blog/posts/ruby/_posts/2011-01-20-loading-path-gotchas-in-rails3.markdown

 end
 {% endhighlight %}

 Please note that if class caching is turned on, both cases work.
 Now everything becomes quite clear, the line with "unless" after the "raise" is causing the problem: when class caching is turned off, "local_const_defined?" always returns false hence raising the "LoadError".
-I have created a [bug report][3] on this issue and I will post replies here once I got anything :).
+I have created a [bug report][3] on this issue and I will post replies here once I get anything :).

-The code of the two examples are available [here][2].
+The code of the two examples above are available [here][2].
 It has a simple view to display the output of the load path exception.
 To get started, just run:

 	> bundle install
 	> rails server

+And check two pages: http://localhost:3000/class1 and http://localhost:3000/class2.

 [1]: https://github.com/rails/rails/blob/master/activesupport/lib/active_support/dependencies.rb